Changissnz/selfinterest/README.md

-The "foederati", "phoiderati", and "symmachoi" of Ancient Rome are modern-day terms used to describe the groups comprising the systems of alliances that dominated, to certain degrees, the ancient industrial complex of military and protectionist campaigns, waged by groups of different backgrounds, structured into armies and other organizations for common purposes, intended by the pinnacle of Ancient Roman government to always revolve around their good of Ancient Rome.
+The "foederati", "phoiderati", and "symmachoi" of Ancient Rome are modern-day terms used to describe the groups comprising the systems of alliances that dominated, to certain degrees, an ancient industrial complex of military and protectionist campaigns, waged by groups of different backgrounds, structured into armies and other organizations for common purposes, intended by the pinnacle of Ancient Roman government to always revolve around their good of Ancient Rome.
 Within these terms contain meanings of alliances forged for practicality,